Khawrs of the Salalah Coast Reserve: Khawr Al Maghsayl

 Khawr Al Maghsayl lies at the eastern end of Jabal Al Qamar (Moon Mountain) in the Governorate of Dhofar.
 The area of this lagoon is about half a square kilometre, its length is about three kilometres and its width 150 metres.
 The lagoon's importance lies in maintaining important species of indigenous and migratory birds which inhabit the lagoon due to the abundance of food throughout the year.
 Some birds migrate from Africa, some from Europe and others from India, while others are permanent residents of the lagoon.

 Khawr Al Qurm Al Sagheer and Al Qurm Al Kabeer

 These two lagoons are located near the Hilton Hotel Salalah in the Governorate Dhofar.
 They have acquired their names from the dense mangrove trees that cover the two lagoons and obscure the waters from the main road.
 This encourages many birds to build their nests in them.
 The lagoons are considered the perfect place for the bio cycles of some micro-organisms and plants.
 Fish species adapted to low water salinity also live in the lagoons.

+In 2023, the Khawr Al Qurm Al Kabeer reserve was included byb the Environment Authority in open bids to develop the area in the interest of stimulating tourism.